 For some homes, this is easy.
 You may have even lucked out and been blessed with an already empty home, except for the few lingering gems in the attic.
 There’s always something forgotten in the attic.
 However, if you have inherited a relative’s house that is still full of their life’s possessions, from heirlooms to cat-sweater collections, or if your old house is still full of all the stuff you didn’t take with, this can be a surprisingly taxing ordeal.

 Truly emptying a house that has been accumulating stuff for decades can take weeks.
 And it’s only the beginning.
-Oh, and don’t forget that to renovate, you’ll also need to remove the appliances.
+Oh, and don’t forget that to renovate to sell your Los Angeles house fast, you’ll also need to remove the appliances.
 Think washer/dryer, fridge, stove, dishwasher.
 Which means uninstalling them and reinstalling them when you’re done.

 2) Underlying Mold / Termites / Structural Damage